Coaching Model / “Time Out”

 Men may “give themselves permission” to: take a leave of absence without pay; take long service leave; take a month off and go to a summer school to study music, art or writing; quit their job and take six-months out; or withdraw from life into a two-month camper van trip to let their head clear out.

 Men who have spent most of their working lives in ideas, theory and “knowledge work” long to do something that is: (1) physically challenging and practical “with their hands”; and (2) uncomplicated and simple.
 So, they may find short term temporary work like maintenance work, farm work, building things or working on a vineyard.
-This simple, practical work, is a reaction against the competition, complexity and pressure that has dominated much of their work life.
-For once in their lives they don’t have to produce results or accomplish anything.
+This simple, practical work is a reaction against the competition, complexity and pressure that has dominated much of their work life.
+For once in their lives, they don’t have to produce results or accomplish anything.
 One client spent ten days cutting down trees on the Tiwi Islands.
-Another started doing maintenance work at his kids school.
+Another started doing maintenance work at his kid’s school.
 This work supports the community, so they feel valued and appreciated in new ways.
-One client said “they’re genuinely grateful for the work” and “the community work is good for the soul.”
+One client said, “they’re genuinely grateful for the work” and “the community work is good for the soul.”

 This work also facilitates a literal re-contacting of their physical body.
 A body that has laid dormant under a lifetime spent in their head.
 They literally begin to “feel their body” for the first time in years.
 They feel an aliveness as they free up rusty joints and sweat out the funk.
 The physical work also symbolises a literal re-building of self.
 In other words, the external tangible results of the physical work translates to internal growth, progress and forward movement.
 They can stand back and feel proud of doing “a hard day’s work.”

 They come back to old activities, skills and interests but in new ways.
 At the same time, they learn new skills and grow in new ways.
 One client wanted to take up a skill he wasn’t good at, so he started learning to surf.
 By learning something new, he was back to being a beginner again.
-He said, It was humbling and hard in moments, but he pushed through and got coaching to be better at it.
+He said, it was humbling and hard in moments, but he pushed through and got coaching to be better at it.
 He built inner strength and confidence as he saw his progress.
-This small change was a physical metaphor that was transferable to his bigger life reinvention change, that “ he ‘can’ do new things.”
+This small change was a physical metaphor that was transferable to his bigger life reinvention change, that “he ‘can’ do new things.”

-For the first half of life, there has been an exclusive focus on the external world; the pursuit of success, climbing the career ladder, excelling, and seeking achievement, competence, accomplishment, power, money and social status.
+For the first half of life, there has been an exclusive or dominant focus on the external world; the pursuit of success, climbing the career ladder, excelling, and seeking achievement, competence, accomplishment, power, money and social status.
 By midlife, this has produced great results; prestigious professional career, comfortable lifestyle, nice car, married, kids, kids at school and the feelings of security and safety.
 From the outside their life looks great.

 Identity 101: Identity is how we define and present ourselves to the world.
 This definition and presentation is made up of what we do, who we believe we are, who we believe we’re not, how we view ourselves, where we fit and the stories we tell ourselves and others of who we are.
 For these men, in this scenario, their identity is formed externally by their job title, role definitions, career, social status, wealth, lifestyle and success.
 In other words, their identity is formed externally by what they do and what they have.
 Largely, what they do ‘is’ who they are.
 If their job is high status, it means they’re high status.
 If they had to “work hard to get there” it means they’re a hard worker.
 If their job is secure, it means they’re secure.
 If they have a powerful position, it means they’re powerful.
 The external job factors have been internalised to form their identity.

-1. First, and the biggest problem, is that to construct their external identity (with its worth and success) they subconsciously become who others want them to be.
+1. First, and the biggest problem, is that to construct their external identity (with its self-worth and success) they are subconsciously drawn into becoming who other people want them to be.
 But to be who other people want them to be, means they have to shut off who they are.
 In other words, in order to construct the external identity, there has been a simultaneous subconscious sacrificing of their internal world; a “suppressing” “shutting off” “orphaning” “abandoning” “alienating” or “disowning” of their authentic “real self.”
-In other words, the externally constructed identity has become a “substitute” for their authentic real self.
-They feel worth, not for what and who they are, but for being something they’re not.
-This external identity has actually prevented them from finding out who actually lives behind the persona.
-They’ve been a stranger to their own real needs, feelings and interests for so long, that they no longer know what they want or even who they are.
-Therefore, men typically feel “lost” “stuck” or “empty” because they’ve lost contact with their authentic real self.
-Their authentic real self is lost under the busyness and demands of their everyday life.
+The externally constructed identity has become a “substitute.”
+In other words, they have generated a “false self” to replace their “real self.”

-In short, the focus on the external world has left them feeling burnt out, lost, having low self-worth and feel like life has no meaning.
-But, as long as their current life is working to some degree, it is very difficult to imagine an alternative way of life while they’re still in it.
-What they need is a “career holiday” “a career break” or “time out” to have a complete “circuit breaker” from the external world.
+What they need is a “career holiday” “a career break” or “time out” to have a complete “circuit breaker” or “reset” from the external world.
 In the “time out” they shift from the external world to the internal world.
 By focusing on their internal world, they will locate their authentic “real self”, which will provide new direction and meaning.

 Direction for men therefore is found inward.
 They’ve got to go in, to come out.
 In fact, “the way in, is the way out.”